 Here’s the interesting thing.
 When you hear the word “deadly” used by Aboriginal people down under, you’d better hold off that mournful visage.
 For one, everyone else will be smiling because “deadly” is slang for “awesome” and “great.”
 At least, that’s how Aboriginal people consider the word.

-But there’s a lot more to “gubba” than meets the eye.
-In the 1850s, Aboriginal men in New South Wales could be heard crying “Gubbamen” or “Gubba Man” with real fear in their hearts.
+There’s a lot more to “gubba” than meets the eye.
+In the 1850s, Aboriginal Australians in New South Wales could be heard crying “Gubbamen” or “Gubba Man” with real fear in their hearts.
 The cries meant that government people were coming to do their community harm.
 “Gubbamen” or “Gubba Man” were mispronunciations of “government” and in latter times, Aboriginal people used “Gubba” to refer to all people of the white race.
 Those were hard times and more hardships came after, but times have changed and white men ceased to be the object of fear.
 But evidently, some words remain even when the connotation is not the same anymore.